 Chuck began his career serving Fortune 100 clients at Accenture Strategy & Consulting.
 In 1987 Chuck Burr founded ZPIX Computer Graphics.
-By age 39 had retired after grown ZPIX to $40 million in cumulative present revenues.
+By age 39 had retired after growing ZPIX to $40 million in cumulative present revenues.
 Chuck wrote software to automate large retail advertising departments.
 ZPIX opened the first Apple Computer dealership dedicated to electronic publishing.
 He sold the first color desktop publishing system in the United States, the second in the world, and beta tested many of the original publishing apps people use today.

 Since retiring from ZPIX, he has founded public-benefit companies and nonprofits.
 He founded Restoration Seeds, the Southern Oregon Seed Growers Association, the Southern Oregon Permaculture Institute.
 At Restoration Seeds, Burr created the second largest catalog of 1,100 savable seeds (open-pollinated) for sale in the world.
 Most people do not know that 80–90 percent of seeds for sale are hybrids and cannot be saved.
 Each year Chuck grew over 100–200 varieties of certified organic vegetable, herb and flower varieties from seed to seed or saved perennial wildcrafted seed.
 Chuck also bred several new vegetable varieties.
 So that the they may never be patented, he pledged the new varieties to the Open Source Seed Initiative.
 He has planted native tree and edible food-forests.

-Chuck has served on several environmental nonprofit boards from the Eastern Slope of Colorado to Southern Oregon.
-Chuck has also participated in successful campaigns to save the Telluride, Colorado, Valley Floor from development and also the ballot measure to ban growing genetically-modified (GMO) seeds in Jackson and Josephine counties, Oregon.
+Chuck has served on environmental nonprofit boards from the Eastern Slope of Colorado to Southern Oregon.
+Chuck has also participated in successful campaigns including saving the Telluride, Colorado, Valley Floor from development and the successful ballot measure to ban growing genetically-modified (GMO) seeds in Jackson and Josephine counties, Oregon.